 The below screenshot shows you the data inside the local file system.
-Our task is to create a new folder or directory inside the File System Folder inside E Drive using SSIS FTP task.
+Our task is to create a new folder or directory inside the File System Folder inside E Drive using the SSIS FTP task.

 SSIS FTP Task Create Local Directory

-To create directory or folder in our local computer, First Drag and drop the FTP Task into the Control Flow region and rename it as SSIS FTP Task Create Local Directory
+To create a directory or folder in our local computer, First Drag and drop the FTP Task into the Control Flow region and rename it as SSIS FTP Task Create Local Directory

-Double click on it will open the FTP Task Editor to configure it.
+Double-click on it will open the FTP Task Editor to configure it.
 Please change the task name according to your requirements and provide a valid description.

 Please click on the File Transfer tab to configure the FTP operations.
 The following screenshot shows the available properties in this tab.

 The SSIS FTP task supports eight different operations on Files and Folders.
-In this example we want to create a local folder so, We are selecting the Create Local Directory option from the Operations property
+In this example, we want to create a local folder.
+So, We are selecting the Create Local Directory option from the Operations property

 For the time being, we are declaring the Local path manually, but in real-time, we recommend using variables.
 If we set the IsLocalPathVariable to False, we have to configure the Source Connection using LocalPath Property.
-If you already created the File Connection Manager, you can select it from the drop-down list.
+If you have already created the File Connection Manager, you can select it from the drop-down list.
 Otherwise, You have to create by selecting <New Connection..>.

-Once you selected the <New Connection..> for files and folders, the File Connection Manager Editor will be opened in a new window.
+Once you select the <New Connection..> for files and folders, the File Connection Manager Editor will be opened in a new window.
 Using this editor, we have to create a new folder in our local file system.
 To do so, please click on the Browse button to select the location from the file system.

 From the below screenshot, you can observe that we selected the NEW FTP FOLDER as the local folder name.
 Click the OK button to select it.